ideckia/ideckia_api/README.md

         * error(text:String): Logs in ERROR level
         * debug(text:String): Logs in DEBUG level
         * info(text:String): Logs in INFO level
-      * dialogs: Access to some host dialogs.
+      * dialogs: Access to host dialogs.
 The dialog property is an implementation of [Dialog](/api/dialog/Dialog.hx)
       * updateClientState: a function to send to the client the state of the item.
 * init(initialState:ItemState):Promise<ItemState>
   * Entry point.